Austinb/GameQ/README.md

 License
 =======
-See LICENSE for more information
+See LICENSE.LGPL for more information

 Donations
 =========